Kayak Paddling Trips in North Carolina

 North Carolina is a great place for kayaking.
 All the regions of the state have wonderful places to spend a bit of time paddling.
 There are opportunities for whitewater kayaking (not covered here but you can find information at Whitewater in NC.
 Our interest is quiet water kayaking.
 And we're lucky that there are many places in the state for that.

-There are several good books listing some of the better places to paddle in Easter North Carolina.
+There are several good books listing some of the better places to paddle in Eastern North Carolina.
 These include:

 - Guide to Sea Kayaking in North Carolina by Pam Malec.
 Book is sub-titled Best Day Trips and Tours from Currituck to Cape Fear.
 It provides 35 trips along the coast of North Carolina.
 Suggestions for where to day and eat are also provided.
 The trips are clearly described and are certainly well worth doing.